 |Tropical & Subtropical Zones||Spring, Summer, Autumn, Winter|

 If you haven’t already worked in some compost or aged animal manure, as mentioned above, now is the time to go do it!
-To ensure a good supply of calcium, apply eco-flo gypsum or eco-flo dolomite at the time of planting and once again halfway through the growing season.
+To ensure a good supply of calcium, apply lime or dolomite at the time of planting and once again halfway through the growing season.

 Zucchini will be ready to harvest anywhere from 6-8 weeks after planting.
 For optimum flavour they are best picked around 15cm in length using a sharp knife or secateurs.
 The fruit grows very fast so check your plants frequently.
 If you leave them longer they become huge and turn into marrows which are tougher to eat and taste bland.

 Flowers can be harvested in the morning when they are at their freshest.
 You can even harvest tiny zucchinis with the flowers still attached!